jknightlab/mirna_pipeline/Workflow_simplified.md

 ### Compare RNA-Seq and qPCR results

+Four microRNAs -- **miR-155-5p**, **miR-146a-5p**, **miR-210-3p**
+and **miR-21-5p** -- were previously experimentally validated with qPCR.
+None of these microRNAs showed significant differences in expression across different conditions due to the low fold change.
+However, we decided to check expression levels of these miRNAs.
+Here we compared changes in relative expression of these microRNAs in qPCR vs RNA-Seq data (results of qPCR experiments were provided by Taejong Kim).
+Unfortunately the results of miRNA sequencing do not confirm the resuts of qPCR.

 | miR-155-5p | HC Th17 | HC nonTh17 | AS Th17 | AS non Th17 |
 | ---------- | ------- | ---------- | ------- | ----------- |
 | RNA-Seq    | 34,084  | 28,681     | 19,189  | 11,178      |